google/simhospital/docs/arguments.md

 sends.

 `-pathway_names` (string)
-:   Comma-separated list of pathway names, or regular expressions that match
-    pathway names, for pathways to run.
-If not set, all pathways are included.
+:   Comma-separated list of pathway names for pathways to run.
+This argument
-    This argument controls the pathways that Simulated Hospital starts automatically.
+    controls the pathways that Simulated Hospital starts automatically.
 All pathways from `-pathways_dir` can be started from the [dashboard](./dashboard.md).

+*   If `-pathway_manager_type=deterministic`, this argument must contain at least one element, and pathways are run in the same order as specified in this argument.
+The list wraps after all of the pathways are run.
+*   If `-pathway_manager_type=distribution`, this argument can include regular expressions, or be empty - if empty, all pathways are included.

 `-pathways_dir` (string)
 :   Path to a directory containing YAML or JSON files with definitions of